fobo66/personal-website/_posts/2020-01-01-understanding-gradle.md

 `buildSrc` folder is a special beast.
 This is a default module to define any logic that you need for other modules to build.
 It can contain some code that will be compiled before any other module and will be available in the build scripts for modules.
 You can also define plugins and tasks in `buildSrc`'s build script.
 For Android, people often use `buildSrc` to store dependencies' versions and package IDs to use in app's `build.gradle` in the nice way.
+One of the possible way to do this is described here.
-However, you can do more advanced things with `buildSrc`
+However, you can do more advanced things with `buildSrc`.
+As an example, you can setup API key loading from trusted source via `buildSrc` plugin and a bunch of tasks, so your keys won't leak into git history and will be loaded automatically, without manual setup, which is paticularly useful on CI.